-The increase in the expenses related to ALKS 3831 in both the three and six months ended June 30, 2017, as compared to the three and six months ended June 30, 2016, was primarily due to the timing of activity within the ENLIGHTEN-1 and ENLIGHTEN-2 pivotal trials, which were initiated in December 2015 and February 2016, respectively.
-The increase in expenses related to ALKS 8700 in both the three and six months ended June 30, 2017, as compared to the three and six months ended June 30, 2016, was primarily due to further progression of the two-year, multicenter, open-label phase 3 study designed to assess the safety of ALKS 8700, which was initiated in December 2015 and is actively enrolling.
+The change in expenses related to ALKS 3831 in the three and nine months ended September 30, 2017, as compared to the three and nine months ended September 30, 2016, was primarily due to the timing of activity within the ENLIGHTEN-1 and ENLIGHTEN-2 pivotal trials, which were initiated in December 2015 and February 2016, respectively and activity within the ENLIGHTEN-Early study, which was initiated in June 2017.
+The increase in expenses related to ALKS 8700 in both periods presented was primarily due to further progression of the two-year, multicenter, open-label phase 3 study designed to assess the safety of ALKS 8700, which was initiated in December 2015 and is actively enrolling.
 We also initiated a phase 3 gastrointestinal tolerability study in March 2017.
-The decrease in expenses related to ALKS 5461 in both the three and six months ended June 30, 2017, as compared to the three and six months ended June 30, 2016, was primarily due to the completion of the three core phase 3 studies related to the program.
+The change in expenses related to ALKS 5461in the three and nine months ended September 30, 2017, as compared to the three and nine months ended September 30, 2016, was primarily due to the completion of the three core phase 3 studies related to the program.
 We announced topline results of the FORWARD-3 and FORWARD-4 studies in January 2016 and topline results from FORWARD-5 were announced in October 2016.
-The decrease in expenses related to ALKS 6428 in both the three and six months ended June 30, 2017, as compared to the three and six months ended June 30, 2016, was primarily due to the completion of a phase 3 clinical study in which topline results were announced in February 2017.
-The decrease in expenses related to ARISTADA and ARISTADA line extensions in both the three and six months ended June 30, 2017, as compared to the three and six months ended June 30, 2016, was primarily due to the timing of the phase 1 clinical study of extended dosing intervals of aripiprazole lauroxil in patients with schizophrenia.
+In August 2017, we announced the initiation of our rolling submission of a NDA to the FDA seeking marketing approval of ALKS 5461 for the adjunctive treatment of major depressive disorder.
+We expect to complete the submission of the NDA in January 2018.
+The decrease in expenses related to ALKS 6428 in both periods presented was primarily due to the completion of a phase 3 clinical study for which topline results were announced in February 2017.
+The decrease in expenses related to ARISTADA and ARISTADA line extensions in both periods presented was primarily due to the timing of the phase 1 clinical study of extended dosing intervals of aripiprazole lauroxil in patients with schizophrenia.

-The increase in employee-related expenses in both the three and six months ended June 30, 2017, as compared to the three and six months ended June 30, 2016, was primarily due to an increase in R&D headcount of 9% from June 30, 2016 to June 30, 2017.
+The increase in employee-related expenses in both periods presented was primarily due to an increase in R&D headcount of 9% from September 30, 2016 to September 30, 2017.